ZiGuan/Connextion/README.md

 2. CSS
 3. Python (NLP, Numpy, Keras, Tensorflow)

 data.json file was used to import the tag, patterns, response and context.
-If you are interested  to build your own chatbot, you can self import your patterns and question inside for updating the new chatbot.
+If you are interested  to build your own chatbot, you can update your own patterns and questions inside json file.

-*Kindly reminder: Please delete pkl file before you make changes the HTML, CSS and json file.
+*Kindly reminder: Please delete pkl file before you changed the HTML, CSS and json file.